-LEVEL I SEMESTER: | COURSE CODE: LING 1002 COURSE TITLE: INTRODUCTION TO MORPHOLOGY AND SYNTAX NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE COURSE DESCRIPTION: Words are composed of smaller units of m
+LEVEL I SEMESTER: |

+COURSE TITLE: INTRODUCTION TO MORPHOLOGY AND SYNTAX

 COURSE DESCRIPTION: Words are composed of smaller units of meaning and function, and this course investigates the linguistic processes by which words are derived.
 It also focuses on the composition of sentences and on the processes by which sentences of infinite number and complexity can be produced.